chrreiter/BGL-TS-SBG-LakeTemp/README.md

 - **source.type** values
   - **gkd_bayern** (default): Scrapes GKD Bayern lake temperature tables.
+    - Behavior: The scraper always targets the explicit `.../tabelle` view derived from the configured URL.
     - **options**:
       - **table_selector** (optional): CSS selector to target a specific table on the page.
 Usually not needed.
       - **station_id** (optional): Accepted by the schema but typically inferred from the URL; not required for normal use.